 Semrush updates its data on a daily and weekly basis.
 It has a live update algorithm in place that is used to refresh the data.

 Want to read more about Semrush?
-Check out our Semrush Statistics!
+How many users are active currently, and what are their revenue figures?
+Check out our research covering the top Semrush Statistics!

 Despite having the most extensive database compared to any other SEO tool, Semrush still has some limitations.
 One is its reliance on third-party data providers, meaning you only have rough estimates of data fetched by these providers.

 Secondly, Semrush only fetches data from Google search results, limiting its data coverage.
-It means Semrush might miss some websites or is unable to crawl many, which impacts its data representation.
+It means Semrush might miss some websites or be unable to crawl many, which impacts its data representation.

-Also, Semrush does not represent Real-time data.
+Additionally, Semrush does not provide real-time data.
 This gap is due to the time required for data collection, analysis, and visualization.
 Consequently, the insights provided by Semrush may represent a delayed snapshot of the SERPs.

-Considering it is a non-Google tool, The depth of data it provides and the comprehensiveness it includes is unmatched.
-I have yet to find a tool that accurately represents SEO and SEM statistics more than Semrush.
+Considering it is a non-Google tool, the depth of data it provides and the comprehensiveness it includes are unmatched.
+I have yet to find a tool that accurately represents SEO and SEM statistics as well as Semrush.

 FAQs